 At its core, well-being is feeling good and living with purpose.
 This goes beyond physical well-being to include all the complexities we experience as human beings both inside and outside the office — it’s about whole-person well-being.

 Research has found that there’s a deep connection between employee well-being and organizational results such as employee turnover, employee performance, organizational commitment and job satisfaction.
-And in a world where organizations are fighting to keep their top talent, now is the time to invest in employee well-being.
+And in a world where organizations are fighting to keep their top talent, now is the time to invest in well-being at work.

 1. Spread the Love